What are SMA Connectors?

 How to Specify

 There are SMAs with push-on mating, 90˚ bends, glass-to-metal hermetic sealing, Low PIM, and non-magnetic construction, panel and board-mount, plus adapters to enable connecting SMAs to other series of coax connectors.
 Some SMAs let contacts float within the Teflon insulators while some have barbs on the contacts to help hold them in position; some designs use epoxy to hold components together (indicated by the two “black epoxy-filled holes” seen in housings, which unfortunately serve as windows for RFI radiation).
 Higher performance SMAs usually use internal interference-fit discs to secure components in position.
 A slightly smaller version, termed SMC, is available.
 Some suppliers offer a bayonet coupling version, called SMB, for 6 GHz.
-The SMB interface was adopted for automotive connectors called FAKRA.
+The SMB interface was also adopted for some FAKRA automotive connectors.

 Design Notes